Risvy/Bangla-Text-and-Document-Summarizer/README.md

 When you insert and save a text, it downloads the file in your local machine (chrome default *downloads* directory).
 When you click **Click here for Abstractive** or **Click here for Extractive**, a php file (e.g: extractive.php) runs another shell script file (e.g: extractive_commands.sh) consist of the commands to run the project and view the result as well.
 In this way, the user only need to click one button and the rest will be handled in the backend.

 ### What You'll Need to Change
 Some paths are hard-coded.
-Make them relative, or change them acoording to your preferrence in local host.
+Make them relative, or change them according to your preferrence in local host.

 ## Troubleshoot
 1. You may need to install specific version of some softwares.
 Check `Code/AbstractiveSummarizer/Reference_Colab_Implementation.ipynb` for what is installed after which.